 DAFs are set up as public charities with gifts to the fund qualifying for the maximum charitable deduction.
 Unlike a foundation, which usually starts around $5 million, DAFs can be established with $5,000.

-“I call it Foundation Light," says Dowling. “(Except you) don't have to set up anything, the donor-advised fund does all the work and all the reporting."
+“I call it Foundation Light," says Bill Ringham, director of private wealth strategies at RBC Wealth Management-U.S. “(Except you) don't have to set up anything, the donor-advised fund does all the work and all the reporting."

 While the fund isn't binding, typically charities go along with the requests of donors and if they don't seem to align with the philanthropists mission, they can re-direct the funds elsewhere.